Links on Android Authority may earn us a commission. Learn more.

 Sony hasn’t shared an Android 12 rollout roster, but most Xperia handsets that launched with Android 10 or 11 onboard should get the update.

-In January, the company started seeding out Android 12 to the Xperia 1 III and 5 III.
+In January, the company started sending out Android 12 to the Xperia 1 III and 5 III.
 However, the update was released only in a few markets.
 Later in March 2022, the Xperia 1 II and Xperia Pro also picked up the update in Europe, Asia, and the US.
-Sony also confirmed on its Instagram account that the Xperia 10 II and 10 III would get Android 12 soon.
+Sony also updated the Xperia 10 II, 10 III, and Pro-I.

 - First device(s) with stable Android 12: Mi 11 Pro and Mi 11 Ultra